The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 Vesica Pisces-Matsya-Kurma-Turtle-Fish

-In this image, the shell of Vishnu’s Sanatana-Dharma-saving Turtle (Kurma) is the circle of the Zodiac and his four legs are the extensions (beyond the circle) of the four vesicae piscis measured out by the four cardinal point radii.
+In this image, the shell of Vishnu’s Sanatana-Dharma-saving Turtle (Kurma) is the circle of the Zodiac and his four legs are the extensions (beyond the circle) of the four vesicae piscium measured out by the four cardinal point radii.
 The width of the Turtle’s four legs (where they come out of his “shell”) measure out the 30° span of each of Vishnu’s four fixed signs: Taurus, Leo, Scorpio and Aquarius.
-What I want to add to what I have already written about the Kurma form of Vishnu’s second avatar is that signifies the doubling of the geometry of the hieroglyph of Pisces (Matsya) within the circle of the Zodiac which in turn, measures out all 12 signs of the Zodiac.
+What I want to add to what I have already written about the Kurma form of Vishnu’s second avatar is that it signifies the doubling of the geometry of the hieroglyph of Pisces (Matsya) within the circle of the Zodiac which in turn, measures out all 12 signs of the Zodiac.

 The Pisces Hieroglyph and the Measure of the Zodiac